 FOR CURRENT OREGON PROMISE RECIPIENTS, WHAT IS THE AWARD RENEWAL PROCESS EACH YEAR?

 Some students may be selected to verify information on their FAFSA.
-If a student has been selected for verification and they have questions, they should contact their college’s financial aid office.
-Students must complete verification before they can receive their Oregon Promise award.
+If a student has been selected for FAFSA verification and they have questions, they should contact their college’s financial aid office.
+Students must complete verification before they can receive any financial aid, including Oregon Promise.

 HOW DO CURRENT RECIPIENTS REMAIN ELIGIBLE FOR OREGON PROMISE?